 Photo courtesy of Retha R. Newbold, NY Times.

 In January of 2013, Nicholas D. Kristof, of the New York Times, wrote a fascinating op-ed piece about the part that chemicals are playing in the obesity epidemic in America.
 What amazes me now, a year and half later, is that the dramatic evidence he laid out seems to have done little to change our public policy or health education in this country.
 We still talk mostly about TV and junk food, of course major culprits, but we focus too little on the environmental toxins that predispose many of our children to obesity before they are even born.
-See below for excerpts from Kristof’s article and read the full article here.
+Below are excerpts from Kristof’s article “Warnings From a Flabby Mouse“.